-On 11 September 2018, Minister for Trade and Investment, the Hon Philip Dalidakis MP, launched Globally Connected: Victoria’s Southeast Asia Trade and Investment Strategy.
+On 11 September 2018, the Minister for Trade and Investment launched Globally Connected: Victoria’s Southeast Asia Trade and Investment Strategy.
 By identifying pathways for trade and export into Southeast Asia’s fast-growing markets, the Strategy will help boost the state’s economy, increase the Asia capability of local businesses and attract new investment.

 The Southeast Asia Trade and Investment Strategy aims to grow bilateral ties, promote Victoria and identify opportunities in the region in education, tourism, agriculture, infrastructure and professional services, ICT and technology, and the health and medical technology sectors.
 These sectors offer the most prospective opportunities in the region and are well-aligned with Victoria’s industry strengths and capabilities.